amitdubey88/NewsVillaCode/README.md

 You can use your own API Key and run this app in local.

-You need to change a code in Contexts folder under Keys.js file and also in the AuthContextFile.
+You need to change a code(Add an API key) in Contexts folder in the ContextWrapper.js.